Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 - **John's Judgement**

-    The target can't become invisible while you are :fontawesome-solid-hand-fist:**Raging**, and its :rsc-movement:**Speed** is reduced by 15 ft. until the start of your next turn.
+    The target can't become invisible while you are :fontawesome-solid-hand-fist: **Raging**, and its :rsc-speed: **Speed** is reduced by 15 ft. until the start of your next turn.

 - **John's Juggernaught**

     The target is pushed 15 ft. straight away from you.
-You can then Move up to half your :rsc-movement:**Speed** straight torward the target without provoking Opportunity Attack.
+You can then Move up to half your :rsc-speed: **Speed** straight torward the target without provoking Opportunity Attack.